zaid9696/portfolio/README.md

 # My Portfolio

-My new Portfolio I built it with Gatsby and, Styled-components, Framer-motion, Netlify form
+The new Portfolio I built with Gatsby and, Styled-components, Framer-motion, Netlify form